Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 ![](images/appswitch-flow.png)

-It is crucial to have a backend for the app which can handle the OIDC and API specific integrations to the NeB platform and to be able to handle the split OIDC / app-switch flow which requires a little book-keeping and custom communication between the app and app backend.
+It is crucial to have a backend for the app which can handle the OIDC and API specific integrations to the Signaturgruppen Broker platform and to be able to handle the split OIDC / app-switch flow which requires a little book-keeping and custom communication between the app and app backend.

 It is assumed here, that the app and app backend can maintain a secure channel and that the app backend is able to verify that it is communicating with its own app and maintain a shared session / user context such that it is trivial for the app backend to map incoming OIDC codes and state to the correct app instance session.